Veterinary Diagnostic Lab

-New Ulm Regional Veterinary Center offers advanced tools in order to accurately diagnose your pet's or medical issues.
-We offer a wide variety of services, ranging from cold lasers, bloodwork, and surgical lasers to digital and dental radiographs.
+New Ulm Regional Veterinary Center offers advanced tools to accurately diagnose your pet's medical issues.
+We offer a wide variety of services, ranging from state-of-the-art lab equipment to digital and dental radiographs.

-With these diagnostic imaging capabilities, we can produce efficient and accurate diagnostic information about your pet's conditions and offer immediate treatment options for you.
+With our extensive in-house laboratory and diagnostic imaging capabilities, we can produce efficient and accurate diagnostic information about your pet's condition and offer immediate treatment options for you.

 We are able to perform tests and collect results quickly and efficiently using our in-house veterinary laboratory in order to diagnose your pet's symptoms and start treatment as soon as possible.